PriyamPatel007/TalkVi/README.md

 npm install -s module_name
 There are many frameworks that can be added as modules to our Node application.
 These will be explained further on as needed.

+Setup:

+run npm i && npm start for both client and server side to start the development server